Sometimes you will want to recover specific items from the defendant rather than money.

 - When an item has been sold on finance and the finance company retains ownership (title) until the goods are paid for in full.
 If their client stops making payments, then the finance company may decide to repossess the item – for example, vehicles or machinery

-- Where someone has provided items, such as jewellery, paintings or a car, to a dealer or auctioneer to sell on their behalf, and the item does not sell but is nor returned to the owner
+- Where someone has provided items, such as jewellery, paintings or a car, to a dealer or auctioneer to sell on their behalf, and the item does not sell but is not returned to the owner, or where they have been loaned to a gallery or exhibition, but not returned

 - When goods are counterfeited, the counterfeits are deemed to belong to the brand owner.
 A writ of delivery may, therefore, also be used to remove counterfeit goods from warehouses, retailers, wholesalers etc.